Structure and agency: Recent developments

 A recent development in the debate is the critical realist structure/agency perspective embodied in Roy Bhaskar's transformational model of social action (TMSA) which he later expanded into his concept of four-planar social being.
 A major difference between Giddens' structuration theory and the TMSA is that the TMSA includes a temporal element (time).
 The TMSA has been further advocated and applied in other social science fields by additional authors, for example in economics by Tony Lawson and in sociology by Margaret Archer.
 In 2005, the Journal of Management Studies debated the merits of critical realism.

 Kenneth Wilkinson in the Community in Rural America took an interactional/field theoretical perspective focusing on the role of community agency in contributing to the emergence of community.

 With critical psychology as a framework, the Danish psychologist Ole Dreier proposes in his book Psychotherapy in Everyday Life that we may best conceptualize persons as participants in social practices (that constitute social structures) who can either reproduce or change these social practices.
 This indicates that neither participants, nor social practices can be understood when looked at in isolation (in fact, this undermines the very idea of trying to do so), since practice and structure is co-created by participants and since the participants can only be called so, if they participate in a social practice.

 The structure/agency debate continues to evolve, with contributions such as Nicos Mouzelis's Sociological Theory: What Went Wrong? and Margaret Archer's Realist Social Theory: The Morphogenetic Approach continuing to push the ongoing development of structure/agency theory.
 Work in information systems by Mutch (2010) has emphasized Archer's Realist Social Theory as well as application in the field of education policy and organization theory.
 In entrepreneurship a discussion between Sarason et al. and Mole & Mole (2010) used Archer's theory to critique structuration by arguing that starting a new business organization needs to be understood in the context of social structure and agency.
 However, this depends upon one's view of structure, which differs between Giddens and Archer.
 Hence if strata in social reality have different ontologies, then they must be viewed as a dualism.
 Moreover, agents have causal power, and ultimate concerns which they try to fallibly put into practice.
 Mole and Mole propose entrepreneurship as the study of the interplay between the structures of a society and the agents within it.

+An alternative evolution of the debate, proposed by Casanova (2026), aims to question the terms of the traditional debate, and rejects the view that agents and structures constitute an ontological feature of social reality, arguing that this antinomy "is a historically specific social form produced by and through capitalist relations of objectification", and that "an adequate sociological account of the antinomy requires understanding it not as the basis of explanation, but as what must itself be theoretically constituted and historically explained."